bunchofstring/dcs/README.md

 The automated tests are categorized according to their type - as system, integration, or unit.
 The functions themselves are annotated using markers of the same name ([an example](https://github.com/bunchofstring/dcs/blob/c6a24bd06a41855a336edbd6e96b99c2296bf35c/worker/source/test_sandbox.py#L30)).
 For marker definitions, see [pytest.ini](pytest.ini).

 This taxonomy highlights the nature of each test.
 Even this basic structure can reinforce good practices and provide a basis for measurement.
 Note that there are other ways to categorize the tests (e.g. smoke, sanity, performance etc.) but the main point is to start measuring!
-This can improve any practice and it can help tackle difficult questions as the product matures.
+This can improve any practice and help tackle difficult questions as a product matures.
 Which tests are the most valuable?
 Wich ones are the most expensive to write and execute?

 Below is a command to quickly count tests of each type.
 In the output, the first number on each line indicates the number of tests of that type.
 ```shell